 - Rest – On the flip side, it’s essential that you encourage your dog to sit, relax, and sleep.
 Doing so allows their joints and muscles to heal or recover from a long day of activity.
 Failure to do so can create or build inflammation that only gets worse as time goes on.

-- Diet – Your dog’s weight can have severe impacts on the seriousness of their hip dysplasia.
+- Diet – Your dog’s weight can have severe impacts on the seriousness of their hip problems.
 If your pup is overweight, that can have deleterious effects on the hips, putting undue pressure and stress on both the hip joint and the muscles supporting it.
 This means you'll need to make some changes to your dog's diet.
 Steps you can take to prevent canine obesity include:

 - Portion control